 • Broth – This helps thin out the cheese sauce without watering down the flavor.

-• Cheese – We like to use a combination of Sharp Cheddar and White cheddar cheese for ooey-gooey goodness.
+• Cheese – We like to use a combination of sharp cheddar cheese and white cheddar cheese for ooey-gooey goodness.
+American cheese won’t do for this recipe!

-• Butter – Included for extra flavor and to help give the sauce a richer texture.
+• Butter – Butter adds extra flavor and helps give the sauce a richer texture.

 Variations